-There are small discrepancies in light and dark detail that the top LG processor found in the GX and C9 and it’s worth paying the extra for them if you can.
-But for the money, the LG OLED65B9PLA really is a lot of TV.
+There are small discrepancies in light and dark detail that the top LG processor found in the GX and C9, and it’s worth paying the extra for them if you can.
+But given the reduced price, the LG OLED65B9PLA is a lot of TV for the money.

 Read the full review: LG OLED65B9PLA

 This 2020 Toshiba TV isn't exactly luxurious, but it is one of the best Dolby Vision TVs for those on a budget.
 At 43in, it’s the baby of a three-strong lineup – the other options are 50in and 58in screens – and supports HDR10 and Dolby Vision.

 The sound is better than you might expect from a TV at this price, too.
 It sports a Dolby Atmos-badged sound system (produced in conjunction with Onkyo) and a built-in microphone for Alexa and Google Assistant voice interaction.
 It's a superb feature set for a low-cost TV.

 We were particularly impressed with the sharpness and detail of this set's 4K image and motion well-controlled.
 Don't expect the deep blacks and vibrant highlights delivered by pricier LED and OLED sets, but it's a respectable performance for the money.

 We'd like to see an improved app selection (there's no Disney+, Google Play Movies & TV, Now TV, BT Sport or Apple TV), but you could easily remedy that with the addition of an external video streamer.

 Ultimately, this is a solid buy at a tempting price.
 If you're going down the budget route, this is a cracking option.